 4. Grand Canyon

-Distance: ~4.5 hours/290 miles.
+Distance from the Strip: ~4.5 hours/290 miles.
 Yes, this is quite the trek!
 But totally worth a long day trip or overnight getaway if you have never been!

 If you don’t want to make the drive to the Grand Canyon, there are tour buses that go daily.
 And, we haven’t been able to splurge on this yet, but the helicopter tours to the Grand Canyon look amazing!
 If you can afford this adventure, it definitely looks like a great alternative to driving or taking a bus.